antzol/QML-Examples/README.md

 # QML-Examples
-Examples of using and customizing of QML, Qt Quick and Qt Quick Controls.
+Examples of using and customizing of QML, Qt Quick and Qt Quick Controls components.